Christian M. 5 min read

 The future of UK wind farms

 Experts agree that wind power will be the principal energy source in the UK by 2050.
-The government projects that wind farms will contribute approximately 50% of the country’s electricity supply by then, with an installed capacity expected to reach around 120 GW.
+In the government’s plans to decarbonise the national grid, wind farms will contribute approximately 50% of the country’s electricity supply by then, with an installed capacity expected to reach around 120 GW.

 This ambitious target is part of the UK’s broader strategy to achieve net-zero carbon emissions by mid-century, relying heavily on offshore farms.
 However, we live in a changing world.
 Here are some of the things that could affect the UK’s wind future: